savicario/addis-ababa-hydroserver-training-2026/README.md

 The HydroServer training will take place on September 15, 2026, from 8:00 AM to 5:30 PM.
 It will consist of four sessions of approximately 1 hour and 30 minutes each, with 20-minute breaks between sessions and a lunch break from 12:30 PM to 1:45 PM.

-**Contact us**

-To contact the HydroServer developers, email: jeff.horsburgh@usu.edu

-To contact the trainers for this workshop, email: svicario@lincolninst.edu

 **Training Structure**

 The training will consist of a presentation followed by interactive, hands-on exercises that we will work through together during the session.